bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/data-structures/recursion.md

 ---
 title: Recursion
 weight: 0
-excerpt:If you've been on the business for some time, you have, most likely, come across the definition of recursion
+excerpt: If you've been on the business for some time, you have, most likely, come across the definition of recursion
 seo:
   title: 'Recursion'